 To prevent children from being stung by Africanized bee stings, warn them to respect all bees, and notify an adult if they find a nest or swarm.16

-According to Oregon State University entomologist Mike Burgett, Africanized bees will not be a significant problem in the Pacific Northwest.18
+According to Oregon State University entomologist Mike Burgett, Africanized bees will not be a significant problem in the Pacific Northwest.17

 Control: Bumblebees are nonaggressive and can be good neighbors.
 Live with them whenever possible.
 If you must remove bumblebees, vacuuming (see above section on "Baldfaced Hornets") is effective.
 Because the entrance hole to bumblebee nests is often larger than with other stinging insects, it may be difficult to locate the spot in the air that all the bees fly past.
 You may need to make the hole smaller by using a piece of tape or a board to cover part of the hole.
 During the day, when the bees are active, turn the vacuum on.
 Continue to run the vacuum for two hours per day for about four days or until you do not see any more bees.5

 Description: Carpenter bees are large and round like the bumblebee, but are totally black with a bald upper abdomen.
-They are solitary insects and build nests in tunnels in dead trees or wooden buildings.3 They can cause some damage to poles or other structures.7 They are not likely to sting unless handled, and have a surprisingly mild sting.3
+They are solitary insects and build nests in tunnels in dead trees or wooden buildings.3 They are not likely to sting unless handled, and have a surprisingly mild sting.3

 Berry, R.E.
 1978.
 Insects and mites of economic importance in the Northwest.
 Corvallis, OR: OSU Bookstores, Inc.

-Univ. of Calif.
-Statewide Integrated Pest Management Project.
-2001.
-UC pest management guidelines: Yellowjackets and other social wasps.http://www.ipm.ucdavis.edu/PMG/PESTNOTES/pn7450.html
+University of California Statewide Integrated Pest Management Program.
+2012.
+Yellowjackets and other social wasps. http://www.ipm.ucdavis.edu/PMG/PESTNOTES/pn7450.html

 Personal communication with beekeeper Tom Howell, Feb.
 15, 2002.